Papace78/async-crawler/README.md

-An example of my code structure from a pair-programming personal project.
+An example of a pair-programming personal project.
 Code is truncated for confidentiality.

 Goal:
 1. Create a web crawler that fetch textual data from an API.
 Make it async for speed. -> :white_check_mark: Done